 CSWA Farm Plan Process:

-- Any grower in the Napa River and Sonoma Creek Watersheds may use the CSWA Farm Plan template to develop a farm plan for their property.
-(The template will be posted to this site in December 2018 following completion of a pilot program.
-Please check back.)
+- Any grower in the Napa River and Sonoma Creek Watersheds may use the CSWA Farm Plan Template to develop a farm plan for their property.

-- The Farm Plan template is designed to be completed by the grower, with guidance and resources included throughout.
+- The Farm Plan Template is designed to be self-completed by the grower, with guidance and resources included throughout.
 If technical assistance is needed with Farm Plan development, growers can hire one of CSWA’s Qualified Professionals (see below) to help with map development and/or identification of necessary actions to address vineyard erosion, pesticide and nutrient risks, where applicable.

 - Once the Farm Plan is complete, growers hire one of CSWA’s Qualified Professionals to conduct an on-site visit to verify the Farm Plan.

 CSWA Farm Plan Template:

-The CSWA Farm Plan template is based on the California Code of Sustainable Winegrowing Workbook, Certified California Sustainable Winegrowing, and the LandSmart® for Vineyards Farm Plan, Version 4.0 developed by the Sonoma Resource Conservation District (RCD), Napa County RCD, Mendocino County RCD and Gold Ridge RCD in collaboration with the USDA Natural Resources Conservation Service (NRCS), land managers, and environmental agencies.
+The CSWA Farm Plan Template is based on the California Code of Sustainable Winegrowing Workbook, Certified California Sustainable Winegrowing, and the LandSmart® for Vineyards Farm Plan, Version 4.0 developed by the Sonoma Resource Conservation District (RCD), Napa County RCD, Mendocino County RCD and Gold Ridge RCD in collaboration with the USDA Natural Resources Conservation Service (NRCS), land managers, and environmental agencies.
 The template has been developed to comply with the San Francisco Bay Regional Water Quality Control Board’s General Waste Discharge Requirements for Vineyard Properties in the Napa River and Sonoma Creek Watersheds – Order R2-2017-0033 (referred to as ‘the Order’).